AlexiaNomena/SC2_VASIL/hands-on_vasil.md

 - You can copy and paste all the cells in `Hands_On.ipynb`into a new python file e.g.: "Hands_On.py" (within the same folder)
 - Everything should run fine with a pre-installed python 3 version

+## NB:
+If you have any installation problems, feel free to come to Arnimallee 3 Room 112 with your computer between 11 am and 4 pm